-- 5. Continued Engagement with Equestrian Community Continue to engage the Equestrian Community through outreach, surveys, and committees to better understand the most critical issues from the actual users of the system.
+- 6. Continued Data Collection/ Trail Usage Continue to engage the Equestrian Community through outreach, surveys, and committees to better understand the most critical issues from the actual users of the system.
 Continue to monitor trail usage through the use of cameras and expand locations to areas as previously noted.
 Trail usage is one of the key activities within the EPA and will be solidified by the updated counts.
-The continued public involvement with EPC members and the equestrian riders as a means of reporting trail conditions is essential in maintaining the Wellington trail system in a rideable condition. - 6.
+The establishment of a trail riders committee or a means of reporting trail conditions may be a means of maintaining the Wellington trail system in a rideable condition. - 7.
 Mobile Application.
 Establish a mobile application for trail way-finding, maintenance, social outreach, fitness and education.
 Potentially implement a QR code to be displayed on trail signs with a link for complaints, suggestions, trail conditions, etc.